fenli/SourceryStencilPacks/README.md

 }
 ```

+> **Notes:**
+>
-    For primitive and standard types, random extension automatically generated.
+> For primitive and standard types, random extension automatically generated.
-    For example like String.random(), Int.random(), Double.random(), etc.
+> For example like String.random(), Int.random(), Double.random(), etc.
+>

-    If plugins is applied in .testTarget, the Mocks and Random object only available from unit test.
+> If plugins is applied in .testTarget, the Mocks and Random object only available from unit test.
-    But, if you prefer to apply on regular .target please use config debug_only=true so it's not included in release binary.
+> But, if you prefer to apply on regular .target please use config debug_only=true so it's not included in release binary.
+>

-    For more sample usage, please see the SamplePackage.
+> For more sample usage, please see the SamplePackage.

 #### Optional: Custom configuration
 Default plugin configuration should be suitable on most cases, but in case you need to customize it you can create `.testpack.json` inside your package directory (same level as `Package.swift`).
 All configuration keys here should be present otherwise it will use default value for all config.